mlabs-haskell/plutip/local-cluster/README.md

 The node socket path can be obtained from console output.

+The `Main.hs` module can also serve as an example of how to make your own executable for starting local cluster with funded wallets.
 Note that when wallet is added with `addSomeWallet` it is recommended to wait some time (1 or 2 seconds) with `waitSeconds` while funding transaction is sent and confirmed.

 ## Usage